WorldBank-Transport/ram-backend/README.md

 ```

 The containers will store the information within themselves.
 If the container is deleted all the information will be lost.
-When using the application locally [Minio](https://minio.io/) is used as cloud storage to simulate S3.
-It's interface will be available at `http://localhost:9000`.
+[Minio](https://minio.io) can be used to store the files locally as an alternative to AWS S3.
+This is particularly useful for local development.
+Its interface will be available at `http://localhost:9000`.

 ### Setup
 Both the database and the local storage need some setup.
 Before running the setup add the appropriate values to the config files.
 (See section below)